iisshaun/iisshaun-port/content/pages/index.md

       over five years working with RocketWerkz Studios, contributing to a number of projects.
-Most recently, I’ve had the pleasure of working for nearly three years with my friends at Usual Suspects Studios, where I’ve continued to grow and expand my expertise in UI/UX design, programming, and other areas of game development.
+Most recently, I’ve had the pleasure of working for nearly three years with my friends at Usual Suspects Studios, where I’ve continued to grow and expand my expertise in UI/UX design, marketing, programming, and other areas of game development.

       <br>